-Every Chinese New Year Parade ends with a Dragon Dance.
-The parades start on New Year's Day and continue for the next fifteen days until the end of the festivities with the Lantern Festival.
+Dragon Dances are an important part of the Chinese New Year celebrations and many Chinese festivities and festivals.
+The Chinese New Year parades start on New Year's Day and continue for the next fifteen days until the end of the festivities with the Lantern Festival.

 The frame of the Dragon itself was traditionally made of wood or bamboo, covered with material.
 Nowadays, lighter materials are used, such as aluminum and plastics.